-For the second straight day, Donald hit a shot into the hazard on the 14th.
-He three-putted for double bogey, ending his PGA Tour streak of 483 holes without a three-putt.
-He had to settle for a 70, while Simpson shot 69 to move one ahead of Donald, and only four shots behind the leaders.
+Donald hit another shot into the hazard, and three-putted for double bogey, ending his PGA Tour streak of 483 holes without a three-putt.
+Donald wound up with a 70, while Simpson shot 69 to move one shot ahead.

 'I'm a little more confident than I was two hours ago,' Simpson said, not making it clear if he was talking about his 32 on the back nine or his chances of capturing the money list.

 Leonard, who is No. 144 on the money list, is moderately surprised to be atop the leaderboard in the final tournament of his worst season on tour.
 Even though he already is exempt for next season, he has never finished out of the top 125 on the money list.
 And he hasn't been playing much golf late in the afternoon on the weekend.

 This was the kind of round that could have easily gotten away from him.
 He opened with a sloppy bogey on the opening hole, and then some exquisite play with his short game.

 The par-5 fourth hole won't get as much attention, but it might have been his best shot.
 From the back of a bunker, facing a shot in which the green ran away from him, it came out clean and stopped 2 feet away for birdie.
 On the fifth, he chipped in from 70 feet when he was hopeful of getting par.

 He used the belly of his wedge to roll in a shot from just off the eighth green, and he hit a flop shot from 35 yards that dropped in for the most unlikely birdie on the ninth.